freitasgouvea/token-erc-20/README.md

 ## Erc-20 implementation

+This smart contract is an implementation of the ERC20 token standard in the Solidity programming language.

-ERC-20 is a standard interface for tokens.
+ERC-20 is a standard interface for tokens widely used standard for creating fungible tokens, which are tokens that are interchangeable and have a uniform value.

 More Information about Solidity Language and ERC-20 Standard: